-The Bureau of Special Education also publishes the Special Education for School-Age Children in Pennsylvania: A Guide for Families, which provides an overview of the special education process.
+The Bureau of Special Education also publishes the Pennsylvania Parent Guide to Special Education for School Age Children, which provides an overview of the special education process.
 Visit www.pattan.net for the Guide, special education forms, and other useful information.